 Tony Kanaan says Indy 500 will be his final race before retiring from IndyCar

-The last lap for Tony Kanaan in the NTT IndyCar Series finally will come May 28 as the veteran announced he will be retiring with the 107th Indy 500 after a quarter-century career.
+The last lap for Tony Kanaan in the NTT IndyCar Series finally will come May 28 as the veteran will retire with the 107th Indy 500 capping a quarter-century career.

 The 2013 Indianapolis 500 winner announced Wednesday morning via social media that his final start will come at Indianapolis Motor Speedway.